 What do we need, in your opinion, to have consciousness besides intelligence?

 I think the problem of consciousness is somewhat a problem of ambiguous definitions.
 Ask 12 researchers what consciousness entails and you’ll get 12 different answers.
 Just read the wikipedia page on consciousness to get thoroughly confused.
 I don’t think we know enough about consciousness to ask the right questions yet.
 But I do think that HTM is the right direction to get there.
-I am not certain HTM will naturally lead to consciousness without modeling more of the brain (perhaps sub-synaptic structures like microtubules, which seem to play some role).
+I am not certain HTM will naturally lead to consciousness without modeling more of the brain.

 One of the most quantitative theories of consciousness right now is Giulio Tononi’s integrated information theory.
 It assigns a quantity that measures how “interconnected and informative” the components of a system are, in some sense.
 In that theory, systems have consciousness in proportion to the size of their maximally irreducible informational structures.